juntao/arenztopia/content/tourism.md

 # National Parks

-Arenztopia has many national parks governed under the Arenztopia National Park Service and the Arenztopian Bureau of Conservation.
+Arenztopia has many national parks, national marine reserves, and national historical sites governed under the Arenztopia National Park Service and the Arenztopian Bureau of Conservation.
 They are a major tourist attraction in Arenztopia.
+Here are the top 7 areas.

 ## Tfziwrzmh National Park